 Because firstly, it is pretty obvious that it’s a last- minute thought, bought at a random souvenir shop in the airport.
 Secondly, chocolate does not represent Singapore and we are not famous for chocolates.

 I really have no idea why people recommend this to buy on their blogs!
 I have a feeling they are probably paid to do so.
 Please, please, do not buy this because it does not taste anything like Laksa.
 I have tried it before, and nonono, it ain’t no Laksa.
 The noodles are not laksa noodles, and the soup tastes watered- down and lacks the essence of laksa.
+You are better off finding a simple Laksa recipe from a Singapore cookbook and cook a delicious one yourself.

 No matter where you go, please do not buy key chains for people.